-- (used with a singular indefinite pronoun or singular noun antecedent in place of the definite masculine he or the definite feminine she): Whoever is of voting age, whether they are interested in politics or not, should vote.A person may apply only if they are over 21.
-They have been an actor since childhood.
+(used to refer to a generic or unspecified person previously mentioned, about to be mentioned, or present in the immediate context): Whoever is of voting age, whether they are interested in politics or not, should vote.A person may enlist only if they are over 18.

 And although they may be used as a singular pronoun, they still takes a plural verb, analogous to the use of "you are" to refer to one person: The student brought in a note to show why they were absent.
 See also he1.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 How to use they in a sentence

 Kanye West finally got Kim Kardashian the Vogue cover he/she/they have been waiting for.

 Thinking about fairness comes more naturally to liberals, and they/we care passionately about it.Michael Tomasky: Economic Fairness Isn’t Enough for Obama’s Game Plan | Michael Tomasky | April 12, 2012 | THE DAILY BEAST